FreeRTOS/FreeRTOS/README_FIRST.txt

 https://www.freertos.org/FreeRTOS-Windows-Simulator-Emulator-for-Visual-Studio-and-Eclipse-MingW.html
 provides additional information on using the Windows port.

-The following links provide instructions on using using the FreeRTOS IoT
+The following links provide instructions on using the FreeRTOS IoT
 libraries:

   + https://www.FreeRTOS.org/mqtt/